mishalhossin/Discord-AI-Chatbot/README.md

 </p>
 </div>

 🤖 This awesome Discord chat bot is built using Python and relies on the amazing discord.py library.
-It's super smart thanks to GPT3, which enables it to respond to messages in a really cool way.
+It's thanks to GPT3.
 Plus, it's got a neat feature that uses [Imaginepy](https://github.com/ItsCEED/Imaginepy) to generate awesome mid-journey-like images. 🖼️

 But wait, there's more!
 This bot has a bunch of other cool stuff too.
 It can do OCR for images, giving it the ability to read text from pictures.
 It can even help you with web searches using DuckDuckGo.
 And if that's not enough, it can summarize YouTube videos for you.
 How cool is that?
-It's got a hybrid command system, so you can control it in different ways.
-It's also smart enough to recognize when someone mentions it, and it can handle messages like a pro.
-Oh, and it can even respond differently depending on the channel it's in.
+It's also smart enough to recognize when someone mentions it.
 Talk about flexibility! ⚙️

 <p align="center">
   <b>❤️ Your donation is vital for the project's future.
 Thank you for your support. 🙏</b>